ykskb/phrag/README.md

 > Notes:
 > * Resource operation types include `query`, `create`, `update` and `delete`.
 > * Signal receiver functions are called with different parameters per types:
->     * A pre-query function will have a list of `where` clauses in [HoneySQL](https://github.com/seancorfield/honeysql) format as its first argument, and its returned value will be passed to a subsequent DB operation.
+>     * A `pre-query` function will have its first argument which is a map of SQL parameters including `where` (in [HoneySQL](https://github.com/seancorfield/honeysql) format), `sort`, `limit` and `offset`, and its returned value will be passed to a subsequent DB operation.
->     * A pre-mutation function will have request parameters as its first argument, and its returned value will be passed to a subsequent DB operation.
+>     * A `pre-mutation` function will have request parameters as its first argument, and its returned value will be passed to a subsequent DB operation.
->     * A post-query/mutation function will have a resolved result as its first argument when called, and its returned value will be passed to a result response.
+>     * A `post-query/mutation` function will have a resolved result as its first argument when called, and its returned value will be passed to a result response.
 >     * All receiver functions will have a context map as its second argument.
 It'd contain a signal context specified in a Phrag config together with a DB connection and an incoming HTTP request.
+>     * If `nil` is returned from `pre-mutation` functions, DB operations will be skipped and `id: nil` or `result: true` will be returned.

 Here's some examples: